seregazhuk/seregazhuk.github.io_old/_drafts/2017-06-29-reactphp-udp.md

 Connection to localhost port 1234 [udp/search-agent] succeeded!
 {% endhighlight %}

 Nice!
 The server is working and listening for the incoming datagrams.
 Now its time to create a simple client.
-And again we create an event loop and a factory, and then use `createClient()` method, which also returns a promise:
+And again we create an event loop and a factory, and then use factory's `createClient()` method, which also returns a promise:

 {% highlight php %}
+<?php

+$loop = React\EventLoop\Factory::create();
+$factory = new React\Datagram\Factory($loop);

+$factory->createClient('localhost:1234')
+    ->then(
+        function (React\Datagram\Socket $client) {
+            // fulfilled handler ...
+        },
+        function($error) {
+            echo "ERROR: " . $error->getMessage() . "\n";
+        });

+$loop->run();
 {% endhighlight %}

+The fulfilled handler accepts an instance of the datagram socket we have connected to.
+We are already familiar with this socket, which we have used in the fulfilled handler of the server.
+And again we can start listening to `message` event to receive the incoming datagrams or use `send()` method to send datagrams.

+There is no such term as *server* in UDP.
+When we use TCP sockets, we at first must start server and only then clients can connect to it.
+In UDP *server* is a **role** that each program plays, it is more a relation betwen the programms.
+UDP itself doesn't know anything about a client and a server.